Cost: US $3500 /Student

 |22:00 pm||Lights off|

-Asanas are the physical movements of yoga practice and, in combination with pranayama or breathing techniques constitute the style of yoga referred to as Hatha Yoga.
-In the Yoga Sutra, Patanjali describes asana as a "firm, comfortable posture", referring specifically to the seated posture, most basic of all the asanas.
+Asanas are yoga postures and the physical movements of yoga practice and, in combination with pranayama or breathing techniques constitute the style of yoga referred to as Hatha yoga.
+Traditionally asanas are positions, which make us fit and healthy in all the way.
+In the yoga sutra, Patanjali describes asana as a "firm, comfortable posture", referring specifically to the seated posture, most basic of all the asanas.
+Normally asanas will be held for an average of two or three minutes.
+Besides being held steadily they should also be held comfortably.
+No pain should be experienced while holding the posture or in the hours or days that follow.
+Hindu Shastras tell us of 84 lakhs asanas.
+A lakh being equal to 100,000, this brings the number of yoga postures to 8,400,000.

 Despite all its popularity, today very few of us truly know what meditation is.
-Some regard meditation is the mental concentration on something, others consider that we meditate when we imagine something that gives us peace or satisfaction.
+Some regard meditation is the mental concentration on something; others consider that we meditate when we imagine something that gives us peace or satisfaction.
 All these methods are being with one goal to slow down and, eventually, completely stop the incessant activity of our minds.
-These exercises are not really meditation they are substitutes for meditation because it is normally very difficult to stop our minds all-together.
+These exercises are not really meditation they are substitutes for meditation because it is normally very difficult to stop your mind altogether.
 In reality, meditation is a state of thoughtless awareness.
+The real meaning of meditation is transforming our mind.
+By engaging with a particular meditation practice you learn the patterns and habits of your mind, and the practice offers a means to cultivate new, more positive ways of being.
+With regular work and patience, these nourishing, focused states of mind can deepen into profoundly, peaceful and energized states of mind.

 The word Mantra has two parts; man, which is the root of the Sanskrit word for mind; and tra, which is the root of the word instrument.
 A mantra is therefore an instrument of the mind, a powerful sound or vibration that you can use to enter a deep state of meditation.
 A combination of certain codified sounds is a mantra.
 The correct chanting of mantras under the guidance of the Siddha (Guru) brings about manifestation of thoughts and desires, and even of devs and devis.
 It is originated from Ved which was written by Lord Brahma.
 The teachings of the Vedas consist of various Mantric chants or hymns cognized by different seers or Rishis from the Cosmic Mind.
 Our body get effect from Mantra Chanting in a good way.
 It removes all the diseases from our body and keep away our body from other negative energy.